ThisIsDF/dfl/README.md

 Adds a workspace selection before starting any DFL script.

-Workspace folders need to be named as workspace-<any name>
+Workspace folders need to be named as workspace-&lt;any name&gt;